 According to CB Insights, psychographics is “the study of consumers based on their activities, interests, and opinions.”

 Some people confuse psychographics with demographics.
-Demographic data includes variables like age, gender, and income.
+Demographic data include variables like age, gender, and income.
 Psychographic information includes the deeper cognitive and psychological factors that motivate behavior.

 In other words, demographic data shows who your customers are, and psychographic data helps you understand why they purchase.